 Challenges and Possible Solutions

-- The outcome of the attendants’ amount could be better.
-Due to lower application popularity and high difficulty at entry level, less people choose to learn R. However, I still see a big potential group to which R will be helpful from the positive feedbacks from attendants.
+- The outcome of the attendee’ amount could be better.
+Due to lower application popularity and high difficulty at entry level, fewer people choose to learn R. However, I still see a big potential group to which R will be helpful from the positive feedbacks from the attendee.
 The Digital Center could market the open labs(both R and Python) to specific communities which would be interested such as Economics programs and SIPA.
 If you are reading this post and you want to learn coding in R and Python, remember to check out the open labs this fall!

 swirlpackage since some students thought it was a good tutorial.

 All in a nutshell, this experience was exciting and informative.
 Now I have more understanding of how to teach.
 To be honest, I don’t really consider myself as an instructor or a teacher.
 I am just a student who tries to help others with what I know.
 This internship enlightened me of new ways to pass on the useful knowledge and to exchange information with others.
 I am looking forward to continuing my internship at Digital Center and serve the Columbia community and fellow students.